Reports on the subsidy

-The updated strategy aims to strengthen the Program's ability to measure progress on three key Nutrition North Canada performance indicators:
+The strategy continues to support INAC's ability to measure progress on three key Nutrition North Canada performance indicators:

 2014 Fall Report of the Auditor General on Nutrition North Canada

-Actions taken by AANDC in response to the OAG’s recommendations
+Actions taken in response to the OAG’s recommendations

 Study of Northern food retailing

-This study, undertaken by the Enrg Research Group, at the request of AANDC, provides an analysis of the grocery retail system in northern Canada, considers how NNC influences the northern grocery industry, and provides recommendations to respond to the economics of providing perishable, nutritious food to the North.
+This study, undertaken by the Enrg Research Group, at the request of AANDC (now INAC), provides an analysis of the grocery retail system in northern Canada, considers how NNC influences the northern grocery industry, and provides recommendations to respond to the economics of providing perishable, nutritious food to the North.

 Northern Food Retail Data Collection & Analysis (Fall 2014)